 - 2005- reaction times for teenagers and young adults talking on phones while driving are as slow as those of elderly drivers.

-Given the age and persistence of these results, it is perhaps surprising that even fully licensed drivers can legally use hands-free phones while driving.
+Given these results, it may be surprising that even fully licensed drivers can legally use hands-free phones while driving.
 A 2015 Deloitte study found 42% of Australian drivers use their phones while driving, but that figure is likely to be much higher.

-Talking on mobiles while driving might have something to do with the worrying increase in the NSW road toll in 2016.
+Talking on mobiles while driving might contribute to the worrying increase in the NSW road toll in 2016.
 Time to get your hand off it.